-General Administration and Logistical Services include expenditures for activities related to general administrative operations and services with the exception of fiscal operations and administrative information technology.
+General Administration Services include expenditures for activities related to general administrative operations and services with the exception of fiscal operations and administrative information technology.
 Included in this subcategory are personnel administration, space management, purchasing and maintenance of supplies and materials, campus-wide communication and transportation services, general stores, and printing shops.
 Administrative Information Technology includes expenditures for computer services that provide support for institution-wide administrative functions.
+If an institution does not separately account for information technology resources, the costs associated with the three primary programs-instruction, research, and public service- will be classified as academic support and the remainder as institutional support.

-Public Relations/Development This subclass includes expenses for activities to maintain relations with the community, alumni, or other constituents and to conduct activities related to institution-wide development and fundraising.
+Public Relations/Development includes expenses for activities to maintain relations with the community, alumni, or other constituents and to conduct activities related to institution-wide development and fundraising.